Welcome to the National Make it with Wool Website!

 HOW CAN I BE CERTAIN MY FABRICS/YARNS ARE WOOL?

-director to arrange for testing at an approved fabric testing
+- Contact state directors to arrange for testing at an approved fabric testing laboratory

 - Additional testing will be done prior to the state and national contests.